davidpozoio/obsidian-world/java/spring-boot/jpa/Query by example.md

 	var entity = new Entity();// we create an entity, with this we can specify what attributes we need to match. entity.setName("j");

-	var Example = Example.of(entity); // we need to create a example object
+	var Example = Example.of(entity); // we need to create an example object
 	// by default when we pass a example object the operation is "equal" var entities = entityRepository.findAll(example);
 	// select * from entities where name = "j";